spacialaceart/dedicated-bedrock-server-addon-manager/README.md

-# Minecraft Bedrock Pack Manager
+# Minecraft Bedrock Server Pack Manager

 A utility to automatically scan and sync your Minecraft Bedrock world's resource and behavior packs.